armans28/EADI-Project/Cloud Computing/README.md

 10. Enter the request URL and click send
 11. You can also give the params, authorization, body, etc in the bottom of the request URL box.

-## Dataset
-For this project, we take dataset from kaggle containing 2926 photos of autism and non-autism childern.
-The dataset can be accessed at this [link](https://github.com/armans28/EADI-Project/tree/main/Machine%20Learning%20Checklist/Dataset).

 ## Other project
 You can also looking up our other repository in this project by this [link](https://github.com/armans28/EADI-Project/tree/main/Machine%20Learning%20Checklist/Dataset).